moq-wg/moq-transport/draft-ietf-moq-transport.md

 - Verifying that the publisher is authorized to publish the content associated with the set of tracks whose Track Namespace matches the announced namespace.
-Specifics of where the authorization happens, either at the relays or forwarded for further processing, depends on the way the relay is managed and is application specific (typically based on prior business agreement).
+Specifics of where the authorization and identification of the publisher  happens either at the relays or forwarded for further processing, depends on the way the relay is managed and is application specific (typically based on prior business agreement).

 Relays respond with an ANNOUNCE_OK or ANNOUNCE_ERROR control message providing the result of announcement.
 The entity receiving the ANNOUNCE MUST send only a single response to a given ANNOUNCE of either ANNOUNCE_OK or ANNOUNCE_ERROR.

+A Relay can receive announcements from multiple publishers for the same tracknamespace and it MUST respond with appropriate response to each of the publishers, in the same way as it would responds when processing ANNOUNCE from a single publisher for a given tracknamespace.

 When a publisher wants to stop new subscriptions for an announced namespace it sends an UNANNOUNCE.
 A subscriber indicates it will no longer route subscriptions for a namespace it previously responded ANNOUNCE_OK to by sending an ANNOUNCE_CANCEL.
+Relays MUST be ready to handle ANNOUNCE messages from multiple publishers for the same tracknamespace and it does so by

 A relay manages sessions from multiple publishers and subscribers, connecting them based on the track namespace.
 This MUST use an exact